Vad Lee: Saskatchewan Roughriders

-Lee played in three games for the Saskatchewan Roughriders in 2016, recording one rushing attempt.
+Lee dressed for three games for the Saskatchewan Roughriders in 2016 as the third-string quarterback, recording one rushing attempt.
+Lee was cut on August 12, 2016.

 Columbus Lions

 On August 28, 2017, Lee signed with the Columbus Lions for the 2018 season.
 He was released on February 1, 2018.

-Your Call Football

 In February 2019, Lee joined Your Call Football where he was coached by Solomon Wilcots during a 4-game series where fans called the plays through a mobile app.

 DC Defenders

 Lee was signed by the DC Defenders of the XFL in December 2019.
 He was waived during final roster cuts on January 22, 2020.

-TSL Alphas

 Lee signed with the Alphas of The Spring League in May 2021.

 Pittsburgh Maulers

 He signed with the Pittsburgh Maulers of the United States Football League on May 10, 2022.
 Lee led the team to its first win of the season just 5 days later.

-He was released after the season on January 2, 2023.
+Lee was released after the season on January 2, 2023.